guybal/tarbac/docs/tutorials/Tutorial.md

-Here's the fully elaborated version of the tutorial with no truncation of runtime outputs and expanded explanations for each example, ensuring it provides a comprehensive and production-grade walkthrough of TARBAC.

----

 # TARBAC Tutorial: Dynamic, Temporary RBAC for Kubernetes

 This tutorial demonstrates how to use **TARBAC** to dynamically assign temporary RBAC permissions in Kubernetes.
 You’ll learn to define policies, request temporary permissions, and observe how these permissions behave from both a user’s and an admin’s perspective.